deanward81/bakedbean.org.uk/content/posts/2021-05-airdrop-anywhere-part-1.md

 date: 2021-05-03T15:00:00Z
 tags: [.net, networking, airdrop, apple]
 images: [img/airdrop-anywhere-cover.jpg]
+summary: "Part one of the journey towards implementing AirDrop on any platform using .NET Core.
+In this instalment we dig into the problem and poke at some potential solutions."
 ---

 > This is part 1 of a series of posts: